-Although access arrangements/adjustments are intended to allow access to assessments, they cannot be granted where they will compromise the assessment objectives of the specification in question.

-Candidates may not require the same access arrangements/reasonable adjustments in each specification.
+- Although access arrangements/adjustments are intended to allow access to assessments, they are not granted where they will compromise the assessment objectives of the specification in question. - Candidates may not require the same access arrangements/reasonable adjustments in each specification.
 Subjects and their methods of assessments may vary, leading to different demands of the candidate.
-ALS leads/SENCos must consider the need for access arrangements/reasonable adjustments on a subject-by-subject basis.

-The Additional Learning Support lead/SENCo must ensure that the proposed access arrangement/reasonable adjustment does not unfairly disadvantage or advantage a candidate.

-The candidate must have had appropriate opportunities to practice using the access arrangement(s)/reasonable adjustment(s) before his/her first examination.
+SENCos (or equivalent role) must consider the need for access arrangements/reasonable adjustments on a subject-by-subject basis. - The SENCo (or equivalent role) must ensure that the proposed access arrangement/reasonable adjustment does not unfairly disadvantage or advantage a candidate. - The candidate must have had appropriate opportunities to practice using the access arrangement(s)/reasonable adjustments before their first examination.